+In December 2017 KORE commissioned a Spartan magnetotelluric ("MT") survey.
 In 2019 and 2020, geologists working for KORE re-logged RC cuttings from 232 of 896 drill holes.
-KORE geologists also conducted geological mapping, collected rock and soil samples and ran two lines of induced polarization and resistivity and ground magnetic geophysical surveys coinciding with the re-logged holes and soil sampling lines.
-KORE's rock-chip sample results and geology are shown along with the locations of the IP/Res lines.
-IP and resistivity results and their interpretation by KORE are shown on the following figures.
+KORE geologists also conducted geological mapping, collected rock and soil samples and ran two lines of induced polarization ("IP") and resistivity and ground magnetic geophysical surveys coinciding with the re-logged holes and soil sampling lines.
+KORE's rock-chip sample results and geology are shown along with the locations of the IP lines and an interpretation by KORE of chargeability in the following figures.